-1898 Birthday of Vincent Youmans (1898-1946), one of the iconic Broadway composers of the 1920s, whose career will go into a nosedive after that bubbly decade ends.
-His scores will include No, No, Nanette, Two Little Girls in Blue, Hit the Deck and Wildflower.
+1898 Birthday of Vincent Youmans, one of the iconic Broadway composers of the 1920s.
+His scores include No, No, Nanette; Two Little Girls in Blue; Hit the Deck; and Wildflower.
 His classic showtune is "Tea for Two."

-1932 Milton Berle gets his Broadway break today in Earl Carroll's Vanities of 1932, which opens tonight at the Broadway Theatre.
-The former Vaudeville star gets to sing the popular song, "I Got a Right to Sing the Blues" by Harold Arlen in this production, which is staged by Vincente Minnelli.
-The show will run for 11 weeks only, racking up 87 performances.
+1932 Milton Berle gets his Broadway break in Earl Carroll's Vanities of 1932, which opens at the Broadway Theatre.
+The former Vaudeville star gets to sing the popular song "I Got a Right to Sing the Blues" by Harold Arlen in the production, which is staged by Vincente Minnelli.
+The show runs for 11 weeks only, racking up 87 performances.

 1972 The first graduating class of the Drama Division at the Juilliard School (referred to as "Group I") is directed by John Houseman in a production of School for Scandal.
-It's the first production of the City Center Acting Company and takes place at the Good Shepherd-Faith Church at Lincoln Center.
-Kevin Kline, playing Charles Surface, gets rave reviews from The New Yorker ("handsome," "rollicking"), but Patti LuPone's Lady Teazle does not get such great notices.
-She "has not yet the stage presence or dignity" for the role, but "she is appropriately merry and sly."
+It's the first production of the City Center Acting Company and takes place at the Good Shepherd-Faith Church at Lincoln Center starring Kevin Kline and Patti LuPone.

-1977 Estelle Parsons turns a whole Broadway theatre into her classroom and the audience into her unruly students in her tour-de-force solo show, Miss Margarida's Way, which opens today at the Ambassador Theatre, and later earns her a Tony nomination as Best Actress in a Play.
-1999 The season at Chicago's Victory Gardens Theatre kicks off tonight with Bluff, a new comedy-drama by playwright Jeffrey Sweet.
-Directed by Sandy Shinner, Bluff will star Jon Cryer known for his work in film, such as "Pretty In Pink."
-The play tells of a young couple coping with family baggage.
+1977 Estelle Parsons turns a whole Broadway theatre into her classroom and the audience into her unruly students in Miss Margarida's Way, which opens at the Ambassador Theatre.
+Parsons' tour-de-force performance earns her a Tony nomination as Best Actress in a Play.

 2012 Manhattan Theatre Club's revival of Henrik Ibsen's An Enemy of the People, adapted by British dramatist Rebecca Lenkiewicz and directed by Doug Hughes, opens on Broadway at the Samuel J. Friedman Theatre.
 Boyd Gaines plays the righteous title character, with Richard Thomas as his mayor-brother.